Coventry Four: Controversial visit

 In June 1984, British prime minister Margaret Thatcher controversially invited South Africa's president P.W.
 Botha and foreign minister Pik Botha to a meeting at Chequers in an effort to stave off growing international pressure for the imposition of economic sanctions against South Africa, where both the U.S. and Britain had invested heavily.
 Although not officially on the meeting's agenda, the Coventry Four affair clouded both the proceedings at Chequers and Britain's bilateral diplomatic relations with South Africa.

 In August 1989, British diplomat Patrick Haseldine was dismissed for publicly criticising the UK government in the press over the release of the four suspects.

 Quid pro quo

 In August 1984, when anti-apartheid activists – threatened with arrest in South Africa – took refuge in the British consulate in Durban, Pik Botha decided to retaliate by refusing to allow the Coventry Four to return to Britain to stand trial.
 Foreign Office minister, Malcolm Rifkind, reported to the House of Commons that the South African government was wholly to blame for the men's non-appearance in a British court, and that Pretoria should cooperate.
 In the event the men did not come back to stand trial and no action was taken against South Africa.
-The £200,000 bail money was thus forfeited by the South African embassy.
+The £200,000 bail money was thus forfeited by the South African Embassy in London.